ketanarlulkar/Book_Summaries/Quality_Investing.md

 - When investing is whether a company's products will still exist in a similar and relevant form ten years hence.
 - People will want to travel safely down buildings even if they work for Amazon, and as long as people want to look good, they will buy cosmetics.
 - Scaling innovation risk:
   - Small-scale innovation, like improved product packaging or safety, usually adds value and poses modest risk.
   - Big innovation results in more victims than victors, despite what industry leaders might assert.
 - Fast-paced innovation:
- - Industries with high innovation rates are especially unpredictable.
-   - e.g. Nokia in mobile
+  - Industries with high innovation rates are especially unpredictable e.g. Nokia in mobile

 #### C. Dependency
 ##### Governments: